We, the Pacheedaht First Nation, exercise our rights, title and jurisdiction with the active use and management of our lands.

 Pacheedaht First Nation operates under an election system that follows the Indian Act.
 We are in the process of moving toward a self-governance system whereby we make our own laws and policies.

-We currently have one elected chief, Chief Arthur Jeffrey Jones, and two elected Councillors, Tracy Charlie and Trystan Jones.
+We currently have one elected chief, Chief Jeff Jones, and three elected Councillors, Tracy Charlie, Natasha Jones and Mariyah Dunn Jones.
 We also follow our traditional hereditary system.
 Our Hereditary Chief is Frank Jones.

 Territory